ggonnella/textformats/manuals/Python_API.md

 The suggested file extension for preprocessed specifications is `tfs` (*T*ext*F*ormats *S*pecification).

+To preprocess a specification, use the class method `Specification.preprocess(inputfile, outputfile)`.

 To run the test suite for a specification use the method `specification.test(testfile)`.
 If the testdata is contained in a YAML/JSON specification, `specification.test()` will run the test.